nnome/ENGI301/project_02/README.md

 1) Click on the 'docs' folder
 2) Click on 'ENGI301_project_02_proposal.pptx'

+#### To view Assembly Document:
+1) Click on the 'docs' folder
+4) Click on the 'SmartMirrorAssemblyDocument.pdf'

+#### To view Board Layout:
+1) Click on the 'PCB' Folder
+2) Click on the 'EAGLE' sub-folder
+3) Click on the 'Layout' sub-folder
+4) Click on the 'SmartMirror.brd'

 #### To view Library:
 1) Click on the 'PCB' Folder
 2) Click on the 'EAGLE' sub-folder